At a Glance

 - Tasks: Teach Operational Research to university students and design engaging course materials.

-- Company: Join OMNES Education, a vibrant institution in Marylebone dedicated to enriching student learning experiences.
+- Company: Join OMNES Education, a vibrant institution dedicated to enriching student learning experiences.

-- Benefits: Earn from Β£80/hour, with potential funding for further qualifications and in-house training opportunities.
+- Benefits: Earn from Β£80/hour, with potential funding for professional development and in-house training.

-- Why this job: Make a real impact on students' education while working in a supportive and dynamic environment.
+- Why this job: Make a real impact in education while working in a supportive and dynamic environment.

-- Qualifications: Master's in a relevant field and excellent communication skills are essential; teaching qualifications are a plus.
+- Qualifications: Master's degree in a relevant field and excellent communication skills are essential.

-- Other info: Apply by June 15th, 2025, and be part of a team that values quality education.
+- Other info: Apply by June 15th, 2025, and be part of a transformative educational journey.

 OMNES Education London School (OELS), located in Marylebone, is seeking a passionate and impact-driven Hourly Paid Lecturer to join our dynamic team.
 As part of the OMNES Education group, we provide a diverse and enriching learning environment for students across various disciplines.
 If you are committed to making a difference through education and fostering student growth, we would love to hear from you.